17 Walks in Edinburgh to Get Your Step Count Up!

 Performers on Royal Mile Edinburgh Festival Fringe_

-This is a great place for a walk during the day, especially during the festival where the street will be packed with performers entertaining crowds.
+This is a great place to walk during the day, especially during the festival, when the street is packed with performers entertaining crowds.

 This is also a perfect place to visit at night owing to its quirky pubs and restaurants.
 Find out more things to do at night in Edinburgh.

-Make sure to give Hume’s toe a rub when you walk past for good luck!
+When you walk past, rub Hume’s toe for good luck!
 History buffs can also visit St Gile’s Cathedral and see a statue of Adam Smith.

 Touching Humes Toe Edinburgh Royal Mile Edinburgh